Pylons/pyramid/docs/narr/introduction.rst

 Example: :ref:`generating_route_urls`.

-Static file serving
+Serve static assets
 ~~~~~~~~~~~~~~~~~~~

-Pyramid is perfectly willing to serve static files itself.
-It won't make you
-use some external web server to do that.
-You can even serve more than one set
-of static files in a single Pyramid web application (e.g., ``/static`` and
+Web applications often require JavaScript, CSS, images and other so-called
+*static assets*.
+Pyramid provides flexible tools for serving these kinds of
-``/static2``).
-You can optionally place your files on an external web server
+files.
+You can serve them directly from Pyramid, or host them on an external
-and ask Pyramid to help you generate URLs to those files.
-This let's you use
-Pyramid's internal file serving while doing development, and a faster static
-file server in production, without changing any code.
+server or CDN (content delivery network).
+Either way, Pyramid can help you to
+generate URLs so you can change where your files come from without changing any
+code.

 Example: :ref:`static_assets_section`.